aspose-total/Aspose.Total-Products/total/en/java/conversion/docx-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCX to ODP via Java or Online App" h2="DOCX to ODP conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert DOCX file to ODP programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOCX file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as ODP.
+Developers often need to convert DOCX files to ODP programmatically.
+Aspose.Total for Java is a powerful File Automation library that makes this process easy and straightforward.
+By using Aspose.Words for Java, you can load your DOCX file and convert it to HTML.
+Then, with the help of Aspose.Slides for Java, you can create a new Presentation, write the HTML content in it, and save it as an ODP file.
+This powerful PowerPoint manipulation Java API allows you to quickly and easily convert your DOCX file to ODP.

+The process of converting a DOCX file to ODP is simple and straightforward.
+First, you need to load the DOCX file using Aspose.Words for Java.
+Then, you can convert it to HTML.
+After that, you can use Aspose.Slides for Java to create a new Presentation, write the HTML content in it, and save it as an ODP file.
+This process can be automated with the help of Aspose.Total for Java, making it a great choice for developers who need to convert DOCX files to ODP programmatically.

+Overall, Aspose.Total for Java is a powerful File Automation library that makes it easy to convert DOCX files to ODP programmatically.
+By using Aspose.Words for Java and Aspose.Slides for Java, you can quickly and easily convert your DOCX file to ODP.
+This makes it a great choice for developers who need to automate the rendering process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}